RETRHO-VINTAGE/VINTAGE/README.md

 ## About the Project
-VINTAGE, in collaboration with the Remote Experimental Team at Rosemary Hill Observatory (RETRHO), is developing a new website to improve public engagement and streamline data management for the observatory.
-Under the guidance of Dr. Jamie Tayar, this platform will serve as a hub for sharing astronomical observations, scheduling telescope usage, and organizing internal team resources.
+VINTAGE, in collaboration with the Remote Experimental Team at Rosemary Hill Observatory (RETRHO) at the University of Florida, is developing a new website to improve public engagement and streamline data management for the observatory.
+Under the guidance of Dr. Jamie Tayar, an Assistant Professor in the Department of Astronomy, this platform will serve as a hub for sharing astronomical observations, scheduling telescope usage, and organizing internal team resources.

 ## Why This Website Matters
 This project aims to create a modern, user-friendly website that will: